 - A photo where you are too far away

-In the video, we share some examples of photos which are great for Facebook, but not for a B2B platform.
+In the video, we share some examples of photos which are great for Facebook, but not for a B2B marketing platform.
 Does your LinkedIn profile image fall into one of these categories?
 If so, it’s time for an update!

 The first impression is everything, and online there are fewer factors people can judge you on.